maziac/DeZog/README.md

 Next to implement:
 - Support for CSpect 'rewind' feature.
 - OpenMSX support: Was done by s0urceror and is available already on the 'openmsx' branch.
-- ZesaruxExt: Make ZesaruxExt publicly available.
-ZesaruxExt is a Zesarux fork with small enhancements like faster breakpoints.
 -->